Introduction

 2. Critical Thinking and Problem-Solving Skills

-Students are challenged to think deeply about mathematical problems, explore multiple paths for a solution, and justify their reasoning so that they become not just calculators but mathematical thinkers.
+Students are challenged to think deeply about mathematical problems, explore multiple paths for a solution, and justify their reasoning so that they become not just calculators but problem-solvers.

 3. Real-World Applications